strauss/maze/mazegame-server-ktor/doc/protocol.md

 #### Extensions

 The whole text message mechanism is a protocol extension.
 In the original version of the protocol, the INFO command was solely used from server to client for communicating errors.
 With the text messages, Clients are also allowed to send INFO commands.
+The server is allowed to limit the size and frequency.
 However, the server only "understands" commands with the text message info codes.

 ## Handshake